(Originally posted Mar 2007, now enlarged.)

 This would establish that the meaning of qinyan is broader than “acquisition”, and is being used in this broader sense when speaking of marriage.

-In an earlier entry I extrapolate from R’ JB Soloveitcik’s identification of the root of “qinyan“, \קנה\, with the notion of manufacture and repair.
+In an earlier entry I extrapolated from R’ JB Soloveitcik’s identification of the root of “qinyan“, \קנה\, with the notion of manufacture and repair.
 That a qinyan is a means of exchanging ownership caused by developing one thing for the work someone else put into their object or service.
 I therefore suggested, “By making marriage assume the qinyan format we are acknowledging that the bride and groom were literally made for each other, and hopefully will remain together until the end of time.”

 Thus, qinyan refers to the work and to the responsibility of repair.
 This would explain why many of us, in less than a month, will be performing a qinyan sudar, a kind of qinyan involving handing over a small object, usually cloth, to delegate the job of selling our chameitz.
 The rabbi isn’t acquiring our chameitz, he can’t own it any more than the rest of us can.
 He is assuming the responsibility for its sale, to serve as our shaliach, our proxy.